U.S. Stocks, Bond Yields Drop Amid Trade Tensions

 Energy companies posted some of the biggest losses.
 The sector slid 3.1% due to a 5.7% pullback in front-month Nymex crude for July delivery after the trade spat raised doubts about the near-term appetite for the commodity.
 Prices settled at $57.91 a barrel, oil's lowest close since mid-March.

-Shares of Tesla were among the few stocks to gain some ground Thursday.
-The electric-car maker's stock added $2.76, or 1.4%, to $195.49 after reports that it had more than 50,000 in net new orders for the current quarter.
+Shares of Tesla were among the few companies to gain some ground during Thursday's trading session.
+The electric car maker's stock added $2.76, or 1.4%, to $195.49 after reports that it had more than 50,000 in net new orders for the current quarter.

 Stocks also fell in Europe and Asia.
 The Stoxx Europe 600 declined 1.4%, its biggest one-day pullback in two weeks.
 In Asia, the Shanghai Composite slipped 1.4%, Hong Kong's Hang Seng traded 1.6% lower and Japan's Nikkei lost 0.6%.

 The yield on the benchmark 10-year U.S. Treasury note, meanwhile, fell to 2.296% -- its lowest level in more than 19 months -- from 2.393% Wednesday.
 The decline was its biggest since Jan.
-3, pushing the 10-year's yield below the yield on the three-month Treasury bill for the first time since May 15 -- a potential harbinger of further economic tumult.
+3. That pushed the 10-year's yield below the yield on the three-month Treasury bill for the first time since May 15 -- a potential harbinger of further economic tumult.

 Daniel Kruger, Asjylyn Loder and Will Horner contributed to this article